We are now accepting Form 941 for Q1, 2025. E-File Now!

 • Check the box on line 1 if you are correcting the underreported tax amounts or overreported tax amounts and would like to use the adjustment process to correct the errors.

-• Check the box on line 2 if you overreported tax amounts only and would like to use it for the claim process.
+• Check the box on line 2 if you overreported tax amounts and would like to use it for the claim process.

-Part 2 - Completing the Certifications
+Part 2: Complete the Certifications

 • If the corrections are related to underreported tax amounts, line 3 must be checked.